 Unlike many of its rivals that encourage contact through social media channels or secure messaging apps, Salesforce includes embedded website support, so your customers don’t have to leave the website or app they were using.
 Embedded support includes knowledge articles and live case management tools installed where you want them.

-We really like the Visual Remote Assistant, a paid upgrade to the two most expensive Service Cloud packages.
+We like the Visual Remote Assistant, a paid upgrade to the two most expensive Service Cloud packages.
 The Visual Remote Assistant offers live interactive video guidance, including annotations and a live pointer.
 Video streams adapt to the available bandwidth in real time, delivering the highest call quality the connection can support.

 Salesforce Service Cloud’s Visual Remote Assistant feature offers live video help with annotations and a pointer.
 Source: Salesforce Service Cloud.